Flyposting: Legislation

 While flyposting is commonplace, it is often viewed as a nuisance by landlords and they can take civil action to protect their property rights.
 A particularly noteworthy incident of this type occurred in Boston, Massachusetts.
-In the case of the 2007 Boston Mooninite Scare, advertisers had placed electronic signboards without notifying local authorities, prompting a costly reaction by the Boston Police Bomb Squad when the signs were mistaken for bombs.
+In the case of the 2007 Boston Mooninite panic, advertisers had placed electronic signboards without notifying local authorities, prompting a costly reaction by the Boston Police Department bomb squad when the signs were mistaken for bombs.

 Web banner

 With the rise of the World Wide Web, much of advertising has been shifted online.
 Some advertising agencies have drawn similarities between flyposting and certain types of adware, which are more invasive to consumers.